Anbuselvi26/Anbuselvi26/README.md

 🎓 **Ph.D.
 Research Scholar** at *Anna University, Chennai*
 🔍 Exploring the crossroads of **Artificial Intelligence** and **Cybersecurity**
-💡 Passionate about merging technology, creativity, and research
+💡 Passionate about merging learning, teaching, creativity, and research

 ---

 ### 🧭 About Me
-I’m a researcher driven by curiosity and creativity — fascinated by how intelligent systems can secure, empower, and inspire the digital world.

 - 🔭 Currently researching **AI for Cybersecurity** at **Ramanujan Computing Centre**
 - 🌱 Constantly learning and experimenting with new approaches to **machine learning** and **data protection**